MinnesotaPlaylist provides information and inspiration for Minnesota’s performing arts.

 MinnesotaPlaylist provides news you can use on affordable rehearsal space, the latest marketing plans, and more; essential tools you need like audition notices and talent profiles; inspirational discussion about the theories and practices that drive us to create more and better work; and more information on what’s playing in Minnesota right now.

-Alan Berks (founder) is a Minneapolis-based writer whose work has been seen in New York, Chicago, Phoenix, Indianapolis, San Francisco, and around the Twin Cities.
+Alan Berks (editor and founder) is a Minneapolis-based writer whose work has been seen in New York, Chicago, Phoenix, Indianapolis, San Francisco, and around the Twin Cities.
 His play Goats was nominated for a 2006 New York Innovative Theater Award.
 3 Parts Dead, written in collaboration with Burning House Group, was named one of the best experimental theater productions of 2007 by the Star Tribune.
 The play Everywhere Signs Fall was also listed by the Star Tribune as one of the best new scripts of 2008.

 Leah Cooper (founder) has been a theater practitioner for over 25 years as a director, producer, performer, and arts administration leader.
 Currently, she is the program director for the newly formed Minnesota Theater Alliance.
 Prior to that she provided arts and non-profit administration consulting to dozens of organizations in Minnesota, she co-founded this here Web site, and led the Minnesota Fringe Festival from crisis to record attendance and financal stability.
 She also serves on the Minneapolis Arts Commission and on the board of directors for Live Action Set.